dukris/movie-service/README.md

 ## Apache Kafka
 Reactive producer is implemented as a part of Reactor Kafka.
 The producer sends messages to the consumer from other microservice (see [ReviewMicroservice](https://github.com/hizmailovich/ReviewMicroservice)).
 The main goal of this implementation is to simplify communication between microservices: if the movie is deleted, all reviews for this movie should be deleted too.
+Also reactive consumer is added for sync Elasticsearch with Postgresql.